 A day around the city

-If you need to go to a few places or across the city and want to keep the car for the whole day, but won’t be going too far, then you’re wasting money on the included kilometres that you get with either a GoGet or a rental car.
+Sometimes you need to go to a few places or drive across the city, so you need the flexibility of having the car for the whole day.
+You aren’t planning on travelling far, so you’ll end up wasting money on the 150 included kilometres that you get with GoGet.

 A long weekend away

-You’ve got a few days off.
-You decide to leave Melbourne and head to the beach and bush at Lorne, or from Sydney drive down to the beautiful Shoalhaven Heads.
-Either trip plus a couple of detours is about 200 km each way.
+If you’ve got a few days off, why not take off for a long weekend.
+You decide to leave Melbourne and head to the beach and bush at Lorne, or from Sydney, drive down to the beautiful Shoalhaven Heads.
+Either trip plus a couple of detours is about 200km each way.